EtiTheSpirit/XModConfig/README.md

 Unsafe Lua is incredibly dangerous!
 It is best to treat it similarly to a firearm; never assume it is safe, and always practice extreme discretion and care when using it.
 - **Never** enable unsafe Lua unless you have **manually checked to see that none of your mods contain malicious code**, and/or you are **willing to risk potential catastrophic and irreversible damage to your computer** should a mod employ the use of malicious code. **You have been warned!**

-For your own safety, although I can personally assure you this mod does not employ malicious code, you should still check yourself because this is a serious security concern for everyone.
+For your own safety, I will not be showing how to enable this feature.
+Any damage caused by other mods is not my responsibility.
+By enabling unsafe Lua, you acknowledge the potential dangers!
+Although I can personally assure you this mod does not employ malicious code, you should still check yourself because this is a serious security concern for everyone.
 Please be safe!

 ***